Mobile game: Monetization

-A free-to-play game requires no cost at all to play, and generally is designed to be playable from start to finish without having to spend any money into the game.
-However, the game will include gameplay mechanics which may slow progress towards completing the game.
-Commonly in mobile games, this is some form of energy or stamina that limits how many turns or actions a player can take each day.
-By using in-app purchases, the player can immediately restore their energy or stamina and continue on.
+A free-to-play game requires no cost at all to play, and generally is designed to be playable from start to finish without having to spend any money in the game.
+However, the game will include gameplay mechanics that may slow progress towards completing the game.
+Commonly, this is some form of energy or stamina that limits how many turns or actions a player can take each day.
+By using in-app purchases, the player can immediately restore their energy or stamina and continue.
 In-app purchases can also be used to buy power-ups and other items to give the player a limited-time advantage to help complete the game.
-While free-to-play games had been common on computers prior to mobile, the method was popularized in mobile gaming with Candy Crush Saga and Puzzle & Dragons.
+While free-to-play games had been common on computers before mobile, the method was popularized in mobile gaming with Candy Crush Saga and Puzzle & Dragons.